blevergood/Advent-of-Code/2023/Day 12 - Hot Springs/README.md

 _Given strings comprised of `#`, `.` and `?`, as well as a list of numbers that provides the contiguous lengths of `#` sequences for each string, determine how many ways the `?` characters could be converted to `#` and `.` characters to match the contiguous-length pattern._

+_Return the sum of the number of possible matches for all lines._

 ### Problem Statement

 "Hello!
 What brings you to the hot springs today?
 Sorry they're not very hot right now; we're having a **lava shortage** at the moment."
 You ask about the missing machine parts for Desert Island.